Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: Summary

 \section{Summary}

 In summary, we illustrate that the desired $p_{x,y}$-orbital honeycomb electron lattice can be realized on Cu surface by depositing CO molecules into a hexagonal lattice with STM tip.
-We use muffin-tin potential model to calculate the energy bands of the Cu surface states in the presence of CO molecules.
-The calculated band structure can be well interpreted by the TB model of the $p_{x,y}$-orbital honeycomb lattice.
-We further calculate the LDOS pattern of the $p$ bands with different methods.
-We identify the $p$-orbital $\sigma$ bond and anti-bonding $\sigma$ bond in the LDOS pattern, which can be directly measured in STM experiment.
-The results got from the muffin-tin potential model, TB method and DFT simulation coincide quite well.
-Finally, we point out that the two kinds of edge states, $\textit{i.e.}$ zero energy and dispersive edge states, can be readily observed in this $p$-orbital honeycomb lattice.
+By DFT simulations, we get the modified surface bands and the effective muffin-tin parameters, which gives a direct support to the muffin-tin model.
+Based on these model parameters, we argue that using a CO cluster instead of a single CO adatom may be a more suitable experimental design to observe the $p$ band features in further experiment.
+Then, we use the muffin-tin and TB model to illustrate that such Cu/CO systems do give rise to a $p_{x,y}$-orbital honeycomb electron lattice.
+We further calculate the LDOS patterns of the $p$ bands and then give an analytic interpretation with $k \cdot p$ method.
+The LDOS of $p$ bands have some unique patterns, which can be used to identify the $p$ bands in further STM experiment.
+Finally, we point out that the two kinds of edge states, $\textit{i.e.}$ zero energy and dispersive edge states, can be readily observed in this $p$-orbital honeycomb electron lattice.
+We expect that such two kinds of edge states can be confirmed in further STM experiment.

-Actually, the artificial honeycomb lattice in CO/Cu system has already been realized in experiments\cite{gomes2012designer,wang2014manipulation}.
-But in these experiments, $a_0$ (the distance between adjacent CO atoms) is small, with which the Fermi level is at the $s$ bands.
-To detect the $p$ orbitals, our suggestion is to use a larger $a_0$, which should be in the region $2.5\, \textrm{nm}< a_0 <4.4\,\textrm{nm}$.
-Then, by measuring the LDOS pattern with proper bias voltage, we can identify the $p_{x,y}$ orbitals in this artificial honeycomb lattice.
-An interesting issue is the two kinds of edge states, which have not been observed in electron systems.
-We expect that the edge states can be confirmed in further STM experiment.
+A further suggestion about experiment is the lattice constant $a_0$, namely the distance between adjacent CO atoms.
+In order to detect the $p$ bands, the Fermi level should be across the $p$ bands.
+In the Cu/CO systems, the position of Fermi level depends on $a_0$.
+Our analysis suggests that an appropriate region is $2.5\, \textrm{nm}< a_0 <4.4\,\textrm{nm}$.

-\textit{Note added:} During the preparation of this manuscript, we note that M. R. Slot and collaborators also study the $p$ orbitals in artificial lattice with three-fold rotational symmetry in an independent work\cite{slot2018experimental}.
+\textit{Note added:} During the revision of our previous manuscript~\cite{qiu2019making}, we note that Thomas S. Gardenier and collaborators also study the $p$ orbitals in artificial honeycomb lattice in an STM experiment~\cite{gardenier2020}.